 If the department agrees to consider your recognised student application, you will then be asked to complete an application form.
 We recommend that you refer to our Form Guidance that explains how to complete the form.

-If you require a version of the application form in an alternative format, please contact the Graduate Admissions and Recruitment Office by email (email@example.com) or via the online enquiry form.
+If you require a version of the application form in an alternative format, please contact the Graduate Admissions and Recruitment Office by email (email@example.com).

 Do not submit the form at this stage.
 An application fee is required to complete the application and should be paid prior to submitting your application, as detailed below.